Technus/scriptpoints/README.md

 # Scriptpoints

-With this extension enabled you can make breakpoints that execute JavaScript when hit.
-Just create a logpoint that begins with !, and the rest of the message is interpreted as javascript.
+This extension can make breakpoints run JavaScript when hit.
+Just create a logpoint that begins with !, and the rest of the message is interpreted as JS.
 You can also start with !! to make execution pause when the scriptpoint is hit.

 ## Environment